* Fed signals two more rate hikes this year

 By Yashaswini Swamynathan

-The Fed raised rates by a quarter point to 0.75-1.00 percent on Wednesday, responding to continued strength in the labor market and a pick up in inflation.
+The central bank on Wednesday raised rates by a quarter point to 0.75-1.00 percent, responding to the continued strength in the labor market and a pick up in inflation.

-However, the central bank stuck to its outlook for two more rate hikes this year and three in 2018.
+However, the Fed stuck to its outlook for two more rate hikes this year and three in 2018.
 Shares of big U.S. banks, which slipped on the less hawkish-than-expected stance on Wednesday, were up about 0.7 percent.

 Shares of Tesla rose 2.8 percent to $262.94 after the electric carmaker said it would raise about $1.15 billion as the company speeds up the launch of its Model 3 sedan.